 So the wise investment strategy is to spread your money out and look ahead.
 If you’ve instructed your broker to diversify and find one day that your money is all in one small area, you’d have a valid basis for a lawsuit.

-If you have reason to think that your investments have been too narrowly focused without your permission, and if you lose money as a result of that, you have the right to file a lawsuit, and at Colling Gilbert Wright & Carter we have a lot of experience at doing that.
-We can help you assess your situation and determine what would be the best step to take next.
+If you have reason to think that your investments have been too narrowly focused without your permission, and if you lose money as a result of that, you have the right to file a lawsuit.
+At Colling Gilbert Wright & Carter, our attorneys know how to proceed when investors have suffered as a result of broker misconduct.
+For a free consultation, please call (855) 880-4741 or complete the form on this page.